MelissaHub/BibalaHoney/README.md

 # BibalaHoney

 ----------
-This is a sweetss store fan by a bubbly honey bee named Biba!
+This is a sweets store ran by a bubbly honey bee named Biba!
 She is super friendly and loves to cook!
 In her store you can help her with the recipies and even help her sell things.

 ----------